Psychology

 Psychology degrees

-The two-year Psychology degree at Buckingham is designed to give you a head start in your career as a psychologist or in people-centred employment.
-All the core content you would expect from a British Psychological Society (BPS)-accredited degree is covered.
+Buckingham’s Psychology degrees are unique, thought-provoking, and designed to give you a head start in your career as a psychologist and in people-centred employment.

 Why choose Buckingham

-Study Psychology at Buckingham, the home of the two-year degree, ranked in the top 10 for Graduate Prospects (The Sunday Times, Good University Guide 2022).
-Students are at the heart of everything we do: our award-winning small class tutorials ensure every student is known by name and supported throughout their studies.
+Study at Buckingham, the home of the two-year degree, and where Psychology is ranked in the top 10 for Graduate Prospects-on-track (The Complete University Guide 2024).
+Students are at the heart of everything we do; our award-winning small class tutorials ensure every student is known by name and supported throughout their studies.
 You will love our personalised teaching model, dedicated student support team, and beautiful, safe campus.

 Featured Psychology courses